dariemcarlosdev/SecureCleanApiWaf/docs/AuthenticationAuthorization/AUTHENT-AUTHORIT_README.md

-# Authentication & Authorization Documentation - SecureCleanApiWaf
+# Authentication & Authorization Documentation - CleanArchitecture.ApiTemplate

 > **"Security is not a feature�it's the foundation of trust in every API call."**

 ## 📖 Overview

-Welcome to the **Authentication & Authorization** documentation hub for SecureCleanApiWaf.
+Welcome to the **Authentication & Authorization** documentation hub for CleanArchitecture.ApiTemplate.
 This guide serves as your starting point to understand how this project implements industry-standard security patterns with JWT authentication, CQRS integration, and token blacklisting.

 **📚 What You'll Find Here:**
 - Complete CQRS-based JWT authentication implementation